Skip to content

 What the Build Does

-2. Builds libmnl-1.0.4 and libnftnl-1.2.1 from source (for nftables support)
+4. Builds libmnl-1.0.4 and libnftnl-1.2.1 from source with --enable-static --disable-shared

-3. Compiles nym-vpnd and nym-vpnc with --release
+5. Compiles nym-vpnd and nym-vpnc with --release

-4. Verifies static linking (ldd check)
+6. Verifies static linking with ldd

-Output binaries are placed in target/<triple>/release/.
+Output binaries land in nym-vpn-core/target/<triple>/release/.

 Tier 3 Targets (Nightly)